canonical/opensearch-operator/docs/tutorial/1-set-up-the-environment.md

 ---
 myst:
   html_meta:
-    description: "Learn how to set up your development environment with LXD and Juju to deploy Charmed OpenSearch on Ubuntu."
+    description: Learn how to set up your development environment with LXD and Juju to deploy Charmed OpenSearch on Ubuntu.
 ---

 <!-- test:spread